UK Human Resources

 How do I request a flexwork arrangement?

-- A copy of the submitted form will be sent to the employee, the supervisor, and the Work-Life Office.
+- A copy of the submitted form is sent via e-mail to the employee, the supervisor, and the Office of Work-Life.

-- The supervisor will review the request, have a conversation with the employee and then make a decision to approve, request modifications, or deny the request.
+- The supervisor review the request e-mail, has a conversation with the employee (if they didn't discuss prior to the request) and then makes a decision to approve, request modifications, or deny the request.

-- If approved, employee can start the flexwork arrangement at the agreed upon start date.
-We strongly encourage the manager and employee to have a check-in conversation after 90 days and then at least once per year to discuss what is working well and what may need to change.
+If approved, employee can start the flexwork request at the agreed upon start date.
+We strongly encourage the manager and employee to have a check-in conversation after 90 days and then at least one per year to discuss what is working well and what may need to change.

 Who can request a flexwork arrangement?

-All employees can request a flexwork arrangement.
-However, flexwork arrangements may not be appropriate for all employees or all jobs.
-Some factors to consider:
+All employees can request a flexwork arrangement, and all supervisors are encouraged to think creatively about how flexwork could work within their team.
+However, flexwork arrangements may not be appropriate for all employees or all positions.
+For additional information, please see our Guide to Flexible Work at UK.